pdledger/hpfem-mpt/README.md

 #Installation

 The Netgen mesh generator (https://sourceforge.net/projects/netgen-mesher/) and MATLAB (https://www.mathworks.com/products/matlab.html) (tested on version 2015b) are required.
+To visualise the solutions to the transmission problem Paraview (http://www.paraview.org) should be installed.

 1. Save or clone the repository to your machine.